Three Medical Uses for Botox

 The treatment involves injecting Botox directly into the bladder muscle through a minimally invasive procedure performed under local anesthesia.

-many report restored confidence and freedom to participate in daily activities without fear of accidents.
+While some patients may experience mild side effects, such as temporary urinary retention, many report restored confidence and freedom to participate in daily activities without fear of accidents.

 Botox for Blepharospasms and Strabismus